ankitects/anki-manual/src/deck-options.md

 controls the delay after failing a card, cards that you failed prior to changing the option will have the old delay, not the new one.

+## Daily Limits
+**New cards/day** tells Anki how many new cards you’d like introduced on each day you open the program.
+Missed days will not cause the cards to pile up.
+The limit applies to the current deck and subdecks.
+This means if "French" has a limit of 20 cards and "French::Lesson 1" and "French::Lesson 2" both have limits of 15 cards, you’ll get 15 cards from lesson 1 but only 5 cards from lesson 2.

+Studying new cards will temporarily increase the number of reviews you need to do a day, as freshly learnt material needs to be repeated a number of times before the delay between repetitions can increase appreciably.
+If you are consistently learning 20 new cards a day, you can expect your daily reviews to be roughly about 200 cards/day.
+You can decrease the reviews required by introducing fewer new cards each day, or by turning off new card display until your review burden decreases.
+More than one Anki user has excitedly studied hundreds of new cards over their first few days of using the program, and then become overwhelmed by the reviews required.

+If using 2021 scheduler (v3), please keep in mind that the new count is capped by the review count.
+If you have limits of 200 reviews and 20 new cards, and 190 reviews are due, only 10 new cards will be introduced.

+**Maximum reviews/day** allows you to set an upper limit on the number of reviews to show each day.
+When this limit is reached, Anki will not show any more review cards for the day, even if there are some waiting.
+If you study consistently, this setting can help to smooth out occasional peaks in due card counts, and can save you from a heart attack when returning to Anki after a week off.
+When reviews have been hidden due to this option, a message will appear in the congratulations screen, suggesting you consider increasing the limit if you have time.

 ## New Cards

 **Steps** controls the number of learning repetitions, and the delay